 - Prompt 2: for the top bottleneck, pick the intervention.

-- Prompt 3: design the rollout.
+- Prompt 3: design the rollout for that intervention.

 How to confirm the fix